ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 # Signing Procedure

-The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed attestation data `PkixAttestation.tbs` and MUST be validated with the subject public key of the leaf X.509 certificate contained in the `SignatureBlock.certChain`.
+The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed attestation data `PkixEvidence.tbs` and MUST be validated with the subject public key of the leaf X.509 certificate contained in the `SignatureBlock.certChain`.

 # Verification Procedure {#sec-verif-proc}

-The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed attestation data `PkixAttestation.tbs` and MUST be validated with the subject public key of the leaf X.509 certificate contained in the `SignatureBlock.certChain`.
+The `SignatureBlock.signatureValue` signs over the DER-encoded to-be-signed attestation data `PkixEvidence.tbs` and MUST be validated with the subject public key of the leaf X.509 certificate contained in the `SignatureBlock.certChain`.

-Note that a PkixAttestation MAY contain zero or more SignatureBlocks.
+Note that a PkixEvidence MAY contain zero or more SignatureBlocks.
-A PkixAttestation with zero SignatureBlocks is unsigned, MUST be treated as un-protected and un-trusted, and any signature validation procedure MUST fail.
+A PkixEvidence with zero SignatureBlocks is unsigned, MUST be treated as un-protected and un-trusted, and any signature validation procedure MUST fail.

 More than one SignatureBlocks MAY be used to convey a number of different semantics.
 For example, the HSM's Attesting Service might hold multiple Attestation Keys on different cryptographic algorithms in order to provide algorithm redundancy in the case that one algorithm becomes cryptographically broken.
 In this case a Verifier would be expected to validate all SignatureBlocks.
 Alternatively, the HSM's Attesting Service may hold multiple Attestion Keys (or multiple X.509 certificates for the same key) from multiple operational environments to which it belongs.
 In this case a Verifier would be expected to only validate the SignatureBlock corresponding to its own environment.
 Alternatively, multiple SignatureBlocks could be used to convey counter-signatures from external parties, in which case the Verifier will need to be equipped with environment-specific verification logic.
-Multiple of these cases, and potentially others, could be present in a single PkixAttestation object.
+Multiple of these cases, and potentially others, could be present in a single PkixEvidence object.

 Note that each SignatureBlock is a fully detached signature over the tbs content with no binding between the signed content and the SignatureBlocks, or between SignatureBlocks, meaning that a third party can add a counter-signature of the evidence after the fact, or an attacker can remove a SignatureBlock without leaving any artifact.
 See {#sec-detached-sigs} for further discussion.